wiverson/jtoolprovider-plugin/README.md

 A simple Java plugin to bridge Maven and the Java ToolProvider API (java.util.spi.ToolProvider).

-For example, here is a (not particularly helpful) example of invoking the jar tool.
+Below is a (not particularly helpful) example of invoking the jar tool.
+The jar tools is mostly useful because it's the most generally available.
 More useful are tools such as jdeps, jlink, and jpackage.

+The following tools DO work out-of-the-box with Java 15:

+- jmod, jar, javac, javadoc, javap, jdeps, jlink

-The following tools do not appear to work with Java 15: jaotc, jarsigner, java, jcmd, jconsole, jdb, jdeprscan, jfr, jhsdb, jimage, jinfo, jps, jrunscript, jshell, jstack, jstat, jstatd, rmid, rmiregistry, serialver, jmap
+The following tools do NOT appear to work with Java 15:
+- jaotc, jarsigner, java, jcmd, jconsole, jdb, jdeprscan, jfr, jhsdb, jimage, jinfo, jps, jrunscript, jshell, jstack, jstat, jstatd, rmid, rmiregistry, serialver, jmap

-The following tools DO appear to work with Java 15:

-jmod, jar, javac, javadoc, javap, jdeps, jlink

 jpackage will ONLY work in Java 15 if you use the following JVM argument: